Warm vibes and masterful music at Black Potatoe ’15

 She’s got a range that’s virtually unmatched on the singer-songwriter circuit — it’s hard to think of another performer who’s so effective in whatever mode she chooses (funny, touching, angry).
 The set also had some marvelous surprises, like a brassy song from a musical she’s writing (an adaptation of the movie “Bull Durham”), and a dead-on Louis Armstrong imitation (on “Pennies From Heaven,” sung in response to the weather).
 And the end of her performance turned into a warm jam session, featuring Chrissi Poland (who performed immediately before her, and returned to the festival on Saturday for a set with her Bluebirds of Paradise project), Clinton native Gregg Cagno (who presented a set of his own on Sunday), festival organizer Matt “Angus” Williams (who performed with his Matt Angus Thing on Saturday) and some guy from the audience who volunteered to sing.

 Other highlights for me included Flemington-based twin sisters duo Nalani and Sarina on Wednesday (cliché-free pop songs performed with explosive energy) and Cagno’s set on Sunday (wry, subtly catchy songs, warmly sung).
-Sunday also featured a reunion of artists involved in the Camp Hoboken collective of the ’90s, and one of those artists, violinist Carol Sharar, became’s the day’s Most Valuable Player by assisting others artists, almost non-stop.
+Sunday also featured a reunion of artists involved in the Camp Hoboken collective of the ’90s, and one of those artists, violinist Carol Sharar, became the day’s Most Valuable Player by assisting other artists, almost non-stop.
 (She even sat in during the entire set by the day’s headliner, Ellis Paul, who made up a song about her in tribute).

 The festival, which will turn 20 next year, is easy to navigate.
 The two stages are close to each other, and almost as soon the music stops on one stage, it starts on the other one.